bkuhlmann/bashsmith/README.md

 ## Usage

-Clone this repo and rename as needed.
+### File Structure

 All files located within this project provide the basic structure/blueprint for creating new Bash script projects.
 The structure is organized as follows:

 - `bin`: A folder for executable Bash scripts.
   - `run`: The main run script (which loads the lib and settings).